How to Become an RN in Indiana: 4 Steps

 How Long Does It Take to Become an RN in Indiana?

-Completing the steps of how to become an RN in Indiana will take between two and four years.
-Much of the process is the same between states — you’ll either need to attend a two-year Associate Degree in Nursing (ADN) or a four-year Bachelor of Science in Nursing (BSN) program.
+Becoming an RN in Indiana typically takes two to four years.
+You can pursue a two-year Associate Degree in Nursing (ADN) or a four-year Bachelor of Science in Nursing (BSN) degree.
 If you already have a non-nursing bachelor’s degree, your educational pathway could be shorter via a direct-entry or accelerated program.

-While either an accredited ADN or BSN program will prepare you for licensure and early practice, it’s worth researching the differences between these degrees to know which path is better for you.
-The ADN is faster and likely less expensive, but the BSN could make you a more competitive candidate, and open you up to further opportunities in leadership, research, and more.
+Wondering which options are best for you?
+The ADN is faster and likely less expensive, but the BSN could make you a more competitive candidate and open you up to further career advancement opportunities.
 Learn more about comparing ADN vs. BSN degrees.

 If you’re seeking a shorter degree path, here are some well-regarded ADN programs in the state: